dummycode/quick_queue/server/README.md

 # Quick Queue Server

-**About** : NodeJS server that handles the black magic behind Quick Queue
+**About** : NodeJS server that is the black magic behind Quick Queue